aleksei-andreev/Machine-Learning-In-Computer-Vision/README.md

     pip install flake8
 ```

-Configurations for this tool may be seen in the "setup.cfg" file
+Configurations for this tool may be seen in the `setup.cfg` file

 Run the tool using: